professorlust/TagEditor/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/d5555)<br/>
 >*update 12/4/2018 - Text Categories option was included,  small fixes.
-Read how to use text categories.*<br/>
+Read how to use text categories.*

 ####TagEditor

 TagEditor is a desktop application (tested on Windows 10, 64-bit) designed to annotate text for training with spaCy library.<br/>